Seller financed mortgages can provide you with great returns if you are in the position to carry a private mortgage, for your buyer.

 Having said that, a seller will usually hold the debt for one term of say 3 to 5 years.

-They then expects the buyer to be in a position to get a traditional mortgage through a regular lender and pay the seller the balance due in full at that time.
+They then expect the buyer to be in a position to get a traditional mortgage through a regular lender and pay the seller the balance due in full at that time.

 How to Draw up the Paperwork

-Have the documents drawn up by a lawyer who is qualified and competent in this line of work.
+The documents can be drawn up by a real estate lawyer who is qualified and competent.

-The documents will be laid out basically the same as any mortgage document that you would receive form the bank.
+The documents will be laid out basically the same as any mortgage document that you would receive from the bank.